coapp/coapp.org/src/dynamic/developers/building-toolkit.html.md

 You can just open one of the `.SLN` files in Visual Studio.

-> `coapp.sln` -- contains the projects without the tricky-to-build prerequisites (native dlls and bootstrappers) -- *only Visual C# Express 2010 or better* is required.
+> `coapp.sln` -- contains the projects without the tricky-to-build prerequisites (native DLLs and bootstrappers) -- *only Visual C# Express 2010 or better* is required.

 or

-> `coapp-with-prerequisites.sln` -- contains the projects **with** the tricky-to-build prerequisites (native dlls and bootstrappers) -- *Visual Professional 2010 or better* is required.
+> `coapp-with-prerequisites.sln` -- contains the projects **with** the tricky-to-build prerequisites (native DLLs and bootstrappers) -- *Visual Professional 2010 or better* is required.

 It is not recommended that you use this project, the prerequisite DLLs must be digitally signed to work correctly (which is why the signed copies are shipped in the ext/binaries submodule)